Empathy and Emotional Intelligence (EQ) in Management: 17 Ways to Demonstrate Leadership That Connects

 Showing compassion during personal loss is a managers concern to provide empathy and support during times of personal loss for an employee.
 Showing compassion during personal loss strengthens emotional bonds within the team.
 Showing compassion during personal loss creates a compassionate and supportive work culture.
 Managers, for example, who offer condolences and support during bereavement foster loyalty.

 Showing compassion during personal loss enhances emotional well-being and team cohesion.
-Katherine I. Miller’s (2007) research on “Compassionate Communication in the Workplace” examines how noticing, connecting, and responding to colleagues’ emotional needs, particularly in times of loss, fosters supportive relationships and contributes to more effective leadership.
+Katherine I. Miller’s in 2007 research on “Compassionate Communication in the Workplace” examines how noticing, connecting, and responding to colleagues’ emotional needs, particularly in times of loss, fosters supportive relationships and contributes to more effective leadership.
 Compassionate behaviors from management create a culture of inclusion, empathy, and shared values, which improves team cohesion and employee satisfaction.
 Lack of compassion, in contrast, damages relationships.
 Compassion during loss encourages slowing down reactions to emotions.

 13. Slow Down Your Reactions to Emotions